acdanciu/Proiect-Final-ITF-Danciu-Adrian-04.09.2024/README.md

 (6, CURDATE(), 0.00, 'In asteptare');
 ```

-After the insert, in order to prepare the data to be better suited for the testing process, I updated some data in the following way:
+After the insert, in order to prepare the data to be better suited for the testing process, I have updated some data in the following way:

 ```sql
 UPDATE Rezervari